Thiago099/Texture-Composer/README.md

   <details>
     <summary><h1>View panel</h1></summary>
     <p>Here you can see an low resolution preview of the current selected file</p>
-    <p>You can drop images here in order to upload them, they will go into the top of the files list</p>
     <img src="https://github.com/user-attachments/assets/3860da2e-7311-48f7-9533-c13b378046bf"/>
     <hr/>
   </details>